biof309/spring_2020_thursdays/README.md

 ## OSX (Apple) specific requirements:

 1. A working installation of git is required on OSX.
-Sometimes there is an error on Mac computers where git does not work.
-This can be resolved by opening the terminal application on OSX and running the command `xcode-select --install` as described [here](https://stackoverflow.com/questions/52522565/git-is-not-working-after-macos-mojave-update-xcrun-error-invalid-active-devel) and selecting "Install".
+Note, this should be available by default on OSX but if it is not, this step will need admin privileges.
+The most frequent cause of git not being available on OSX can be fixed by the following: opening the terminal application on OSX and running the command `xcode-select --install` as described [here](https://stackoverflow.com/questions/52522565/git-is-not-working-after-macos-mojave-update-xcrun-error-invalid-active-devel) and selecting "Install".
+2. Open a terminal and type `echo $0`.
+This should report /bin/bash.
+If this is not the case you may wish to ask your system administrator to set /bin/bash as your login shell.
+Alternatively, for the classes you can set the terminal to use a login shell by adding `/bin/bash -l` as a run command (in `Terminal > Preferences > Shell > Run command`).

 ## Windows